Governance of the Academy

 Dean and Head of School, Sydney Medical School

 Professor Jones is an outstanding clinician scientist whose research spans population health, clinical, and laboratory research.
-She is internationally recognised as an expert in infectious disease and antimicrobial resistance.
-Professor Jones is the Stevenson Chair in Paediatrics and Head of the Department of Paediatrics at The University of Melbourne.
-She is Executive Director of the Melbourne Academic Centre for Health, a NHMRC recognised Advanced Health Research and Translation Centre.
-As President of the Australasian Society for Infectious Diseases, and member of the Australian Strategic and Technical Advisory Group on Antimicrobial Resistance, she plays a key role in shaping government policy.
+She is internationally recognised as an expert in infectious diseases particularly in infections of the central nervous systems and mother to child transmission of infections.
+Professor Jones is the Dean of the Faculty of Medicine and Health UNSW (since June 2024).
+Previously she was the Dean and Head of Sydney Medical School, University of Sydney, and Stevenson Chair in Paediatrics ,Head of the Department of Paediatrics at The University of Melbourne and Executive Director of the Melbourne Academic Centre for Health, a NHMRC recognised Advanced Health Research and Translation Centre.
+She is a Life Member of Australasian Society for Infectious Diseases.
+Her research has shaped global practice and policy in congenital infections, vaccinations and encephalitis.

 Other Directors